haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 {% endhighlight %}

-Here we selected the local running mode and a quite high number of cores (ncores = 24) to speed up the calculations.
-For more information about HADDOCK running modes please check [the documentation]() or [the corresponding section in the antibody-antigen tutorial]().
+Here we selected the local running mode and a quite high number of cores (`ncores = 24`) to speed up the calculations.
+For more information about HADDOCK running modes please check [the documentation](https://www.bonvinlab.org/haddock3/){:target="_blank"} or [the corresponding section in the antibody-antigen tutorial](https://www.bonvinlab.org/education/HADDOCK3/HADDOCK3-antibody-antigen/#haddock3-execution-modes){:target="_blank"}.
 If you're running the tutorial on your laptop, you will not have access to so many cores, and HADDOCK will automatically adjust the number of cores to the available ones.
 We recommend running this tutorial on a HPC system or on a powerful workstation.

 HADDOCK3 also provides an analysis module (`caprieval`) that allows to compare models to either the best scoring model (if no reference is given) or to a reference structure, which in our case we have at hand (`7x2mB_ref.pdb`).

+### Decreasing sampling with low computing power

-When running locally, you can adjust a few parameters to make the execution faster.
+When running locally with limited computational resources, you can adjust a few parameters to make the execution faster.
 For example, you can reduce the number of models generated in the rigid-body docking stage by changing the `sampling` parameter in the `rigidbody` section of the configuration file.
 The default value is 1000, but you can put it to 100 or 200 to generate fewer models.

 {% highlight toml %}
 ...